Follow these Container Vegetable Garden Design Ideas to maximize harvest and make your edible garden less boring.

 13. Take Help of Vertical Gardening

 The biggest challenge of limited space gardening is limited space itself.
-To beat this, take help of Vertical Gardening.
-Use shoe racks, book shelves, and plant holders to keep more pots.
-If you’re a balcony gardener, railing planters and hanging planters are a must.
-Besides, there are many other unique vertical gardening ideas available here.
+To beat this, take the help of Vertical Gardening.
+Use shoe racks, bookshelves, and plant holders to keep more pots.

 14. Start with the Productive and Easiest Container Vegetables

 15. Try this One Pot Herb Garden Idea

 Growing herbs is easy to grow along with other vegetables you’re growing.
 We found this One-pot herb garden idea on Southern Living fascinating for urban gardeners.
 See the full post here!